Gospel Chorus performing at Hertz Hall

 Music 168D (world music instruments)

-At the audition, students interested in Music 168D will be asked to perform a piece or section of a piece for the supervising faculty member.
+Students who apply for Music 168D will be contacted by the supervising faculty member and will be asked to perform a piece or section of a piece on their instrument of choice.
 There is no standard for length or degree of difficulty.
 The supervising faculty member will discuss ensemble performance with the student, though that discussion will vary greatly, depending on the musical tradition to be studied.
 Choosing a 168 instructor is the responsibility of the student, but supervising faculty can provide guidance.

 Music 168E (individual lessons in jazz and improvised music)